Nuno Mindelis: Life and career

-Mindelis became a guitar enthusiast at the age of 5.
-By the age of 9 he began building and playing self-made guitars.
+Mindelis became a guitar enthusiast at the age of five.
+By the age of nine he began building and playing self-made guitars.
 A primary influence at that time was Otis Redding and his rhythm section, Booker T. & the MG's.

 In 1990, an independent recording he had made began to receive airplay on local radio stations.
 In 1991, he recorded his debut solo album, Blues & Derivados, which received positive reviews in Brazilian media.
 In 1992, he recorded his second solo album, Long Distance Blues for Movieplay Records.
 In this album Mindelis was joined by Larry McCray, and the French harmonica player, J.J.
 Milteau.
 As part of his promotional tour for the album, Mindelis played at a blues festival in São Paulo, featuring Robert Cray, Otis Clay, Ronnie Earl, Lonnie Brooks and Bo Diddley.

 In 1994, Guitar Player magazine profiled Mindelis.
 Further recognition came in their May 1998 issue, as Mindelis was selected as "Best Blues Guitarist" in the 30th Anniversary Guitar Player competition.
 In 1995, Mindelis played at Antone's 20th Anniversary in Austin, Texas, opening for Guy Forsite and Junior Wells others.
 Clarence "Gatemouth" Brown and Storyville also performed at the event.

 Later that year, Mindelis recorded his album Texas Bound, featuring Tommy Shannon and Chris Layton, of Stevie Ray Vaughan's rhythm section, Double Trouble.
 Texas Bound was the 12th best selling album seller in Benelux.

-In 1999, Mindelis released Blues on the Outside.
+In 1999, Mindelis released Blues on the Outside also featuring Double Trouble.
 Mindelis appeared at the 25th edition of the Montreal International Jazz Festival in 2001, and did other presentations in Quebec, Ottawa.
 Mindelis played at the festival again in 2004, after the release of his album Twelve Hours, and again played Quebec and Ottawa, and also the Montremblant Blues Festival, sharing the stages with Keb' Mo' and Jimmie Vaughan.
 Andy Grieg in Canada's Real Blues magazine asked, "Is the new King of the blues a man based in Brazil?"

 In 2005, Mindelis recorded the album, Outros Nunos, dedicated to Brazil, with all of the songs sung in Portuguese and including versions of Brazilian music standards.

-In 2010 he releases Free Blues, entirely produced and played by himself.
+In 2010, he released Free Blues, entirely produced and played by himself.
 The idea was to re-create blues and rock classics that so much influenced him in his adolescence times under a new approach, with the help of electronics and new elements, such as rap and other more contemporary effects.
-Critics praised : "Brilliant – Just brilliant!
-'What a gorgeous idea of giving the old standards a new flame." by Taxim Records, Germany."
+In 2013, the album Angels & Clowns was released by Duke Robillard's / Finkelstein's label Duchess Blue / Shining Stone, produced by Duke Robillard who also played in the record.